KeyanSong/431-2018/slides/class03/README.md

 ### Materials added to our [Data and Code](https://github.com/THOMASELOVE/431-2018-data) page

 - I've added the age-love-analysis [R Markdown file](https://raw.githubusercontent.com/THOMASELOVE/431-2018/master/slides/class02/age-love-analysis.Rmd) used to generate the materials included in the [slides for Class 2](https://github.com/THOMASELOVE/431-2018/edit/master/slides/class02), and if you want to see [the HTML result, here it is](http://htmlpreview.github.io/?https://github.com/THOMASELOVE/431-2018/blob/master/slides/class03/age-love-analysis.html).
+- I've edited the `YOURNAME-hw1.Rmd` file to correct a couple of typos.
+Thanks to the student who pointed them out, and thus earned herself some class participation credit.
+Please help us **kill typos**, by emailing 431-help (or Dr. Love directly) when you find them.

 ### Get help at any time by emailing **431-help at case dot edu**.